Imagine you’re researching for a blog post.

 This means some users can find the image using reverse image search while others can’t.

-The amazing thing is you can use your favorite search engine (Google, Bing, Yandex) to perform reverse image search.
+You can use your favorite search engine (Google, Bing, Yandex) to perform a reverse image search.

-If you want to use a search engine created specifically for reverse image search, you can go ahead and use TinEye.
+Or, if you want to use a search engine created specifically for reverse image search, TinEye is a tool for that exact purpose.

-Remember, it doesn’t matter whether you’re using a Mac or PC, or what browser you use (Chrome, Firefox, Safari, Edge, etc. work just fine).
+Lastly, it doesn’t matter whether you’re using a Mac or PC for this task.
+The browser you use makes no difference, either (Chrome, Firefox, Safari, Edge, etc. work just fine).

 Reverse image search works on Safari, Firefox, and Chrome.